-Why marketing teams are looking for Asana alternatives
+Why marketing teams are looking for Asana alternatives in 2026

 Asana wasn’t built with marketers in mind.
-Its structure is designed for general task management, making it better suited for engineering, or administrative workflows.
+Its structure is designed for general task management, making it better suited for engineering or administrative workflows.

 Instead of streamlining work, Asana often requires heavy customization to mimic the flow of a real campaign.
 Creating workarounds for things like social media pipelines or ad approvals eats up time and can compromise speed.